Continuous Delivery or Continuous Deployment?

 Keeping Your CI/CD Pipeline Secure

 There are many great tools out there that can be integrated into the CI/CD pipeline to conduct security testing for you.
 However, one of the biggest security considerations when building a CI/CD pipeline is the attitude of the developers.
 Unfortunately, in some instances, developers overlook the importance of security in favour of increasing the ease of working on the pipeline and providing quick access to other developers.
 The pipeline is a high-risk threat vector to a company, so to prevent compromising data and to mitigate potential risks, it’s helpful to treat the pipeline like any other customer-facing service and then apply the same IT Security policies to it.
-Companies should also frequently update their Information Security Management System (ISMS) and, as part of that, include role-based permissions around the pipeline and infrastructure that it has access to.
+Implementing DevSecOps by helping your DevOps teams build a security first culture where security is a shared responsibility and is embedded into your code repository, production environment, test environments, automation strategy and every other aspect of the software development lifecycle, will help you achieve this.
+Companies should also frequently update their Information Security Management System (ISMS) and, as part of that, include role-based permissions around the CI/CD pipeline and infrastructure that it has access to.
 Ultimately, security has to be a top priority.

 The CI/CD Skills Gap Challenge

-It's really important that developers understand it's their pipeline.
-They are accountable for it and have to improve and develop it just as they would any other software.
+It's really important that developers understand it's their CI/CD pipeline.
+They are accountable for it and have to improve and develop it just as they would with any other software delivery.
 They need an attitude of relentless automation so they can solve problems themselves and automate steps that don't have any existing tools available.
 You need multi-skilled engineers.

 Craig Cook, Principal Engineer, Catapult CX